AkinAguda/percy-universe/README.md

 **Need to find a more efficient way to pass regular data that `MenuView` needs through `Menu`.**
 For instance, if `MenuView` needs a color passed in, it will be passed in into `<Menu color="red" />` and `Menu` will pass it into `MenuView`.
 This is tedious.

+### 2. Optimised selectors and rendering:

+TODO: Finish up 1, and iron ideas for this out properly